Harlem Renaissance: Religion

 The cover story for The Crisis magazine's publication in May 1936 explains how important Christianity was regarding the proposed union of the three largest Methodist churches of 1936.
 This article shows the controversial question of unification for these churches.

-The article "The Catholic Church and the Negro Priest", also published in The Crisis, January 1920, demonstrates the obstacles African-American priests faced in the Catholic Church.
-The article confronts what it saw as policies based on race that excluded African Americans from higher positions in the church.
+The article "The Catholic Church and the Negro Priest", also published in The Crisis, January 1920, demonstrates the obstacles that African-American priests faced in the Catholic Church.
+The article confronts what it saw as policies based on race that excluded African Americans from higher positions in the Church.

 Discourse

 Various forms of religious worship existed during this time of African-American intellectual reawakening.

-Although there were racist attitudes within the current Abrahamic religious arenas many African Americans continued to push towards the practice of a more inclusive doctrine.
-For example, George Joseph MacWilliam presents various experiences, during his pursuit towards priesthood, of rejection on the basis of his color and race yet he shares his frustration in attempts to incite action on the part of The Crisis magazine community.
+Although there were racist attitudes within the current Abrahamic religious arenas, many African Americans continued to push towards the practice of a more inclusive doctrine.
+For example, George Joseph MacWilliam presents various experiences of rejection on the basis of his color and race during his pursuit towards priesthood, yet he shares his frustration in attempts to incite action on the part of The Crisis magazine community.

 There were other forms of spiritualism practiced among African Americans during the Harlem Renaissance.
 Some of these religions and philosophies were inherited from African ancestry.
 For example, the religion of Islam was present in Africa as early as the 8th century through the Trans-Saharan trade.
 Islam came to Harlem likely through the migration of members of the Moorish Science Temple of America, which was established in 1913 in New Jersey.
-Various forms of Judaism were practiced, including Orthodox, Conservative, and Reform Judaism, but it was Black Hebrew Israelites that founded their religious belief system during the early 20th century in the Harlem Renaissance.
+Various forms of Judaism were practiced, including Orthodox, Conservative and Reform Judaism, but it was Black Hebrew Israelites that founded their religious belief system during the early 20th century in the Harlem Renaissance.
 Traditional forms of religion acquired from various parts of Africa were inherited and practiced during this era.
 Some common examples were Voodoo and Santeria.

 Criticism

-Religious critique during this era was found in music, literature, art, theater, and poetry.
+Religious critique during this era was found in music, literature, art, theater and poetry.
 The Harlem Renaissance encouraged analytic dialogue that included the open critique and the adjustment of current religious ideas.

-One of the major contributors to the discussion of African-American renaissance culture was Aaron Douglas who, with his artwork, also reflected the revisions African Americans were making to the Christian dogma.
-Douglas uses biblical imagery as inspiration to various pieces of art work but with the rebellious twist of an African influence.
+One of the major contributors to the discussion of African-American renaissance culture was Aaron Douglas, who, with his artwork, also reflected the revisions African Americans were making to the Christian dogma.
+Douglas uses biblical imagery as inspiration to various pieces of artwork, but with the rebellious twist of an African influence.

 Countee Cullen's poem "Heritage" expresses the inner struggle of an African American between his past African heritage and the new Christian culture.
-A more severe criticism of the Christian religion can be found in Langston Hughes' poem "Merry Christmas", where he exposes the irony of religion as a symbol for good and yet a force for oppression and injustice.
+A more severe criticism of the Christian religion can be found in Langston Hughes's poem "Merry Christmas", where he exposes the irony of religion as a symbol for good and yet a force for oppression and injustice.